Frequently Asked Questions

 On top of the online program, you can get a tutor weekly/fortnightly or monthly to support you and your child – and guide them along their passion project.

-Check out the tutor site here if you are interested in becoming a tutor yourself.
+If you are interested in becoming a dyslexia tutor yourself, visit here.

 What if I don't have much time to study?